ceph/ceph/doc/rados/operations/data-placement.rst

   for added data safety among other things.
 See `CRUSH Maps`_ for additional details.

+- **Balancer:** The balancer is a feature that will automatically optimize the distribution of PGs across devices to achieve a balanced data distribution, maximizing the amount of data that can be stored in the cluster and evenly distributing the workload across OSDs.

 When you initially set up a test cluster, you can use the default values.
 Once you begin planning for a large Ceph cluster, refer to pools, placement groups and CRUSH for data placement operations.